Timings for Core.v

 Definition equiv_join_empty_right A : Join A Empty <~> A.

-snrapply equiv_adjointify.
+snapply equiv_adjointify.

-apply join_rec; snrapply (Build_JoinRecData idmap); contradiction.
+apply join_rec; snapply (Build_JoinRecData idmap); contradiction.

-snrapply Join_ind; [reflexivity| |]; contradiction.
+snapply Join_ind; [reflexivity| |]; contradiction.

 Definition equiv_join_empty_left A : Join Empty A <~> A